-A fire long is available for public inspection, upon request, during normal business hours at the Campus Security office, Building 305 - Russell West.
+A fire log is available for public inspection, upon request, during normal business hours at the Campus Security office, first floor, Student Center.
 Two business days are required for a request for any portion of the log older than sixty days.
 The fire log contains the date the fire was reported, the nature of the fire, the date and time of the fire and the general location of the fire.
 The fire log entry or an addition to an entry shall be made within two business days of the receipt of information.